burlachenkok/exploring-python3/python3-note.md

 (If you think that *broadcasting* is an incorrect thing to be designed in the first place - you are not alone).

 To use the `numpy` library in your project you need to:
-* Install it with your package manager via `pip install numpy`
+* Install it with your package manager, e.g. via `pip install numpy`
 * Import numpy via `import numpy as np`

 ### Arrays

 A numpy array is a grid of values, **all of the same type**, and is indexed by a tuple of nonnegative integers.
 The number of dimensions is the rank of the array.
 The shape of an array is a tuple of integers giving the size of the array along each dimension.
-* Rank of the array - is several dimensions.
+* Rank of the array - is number of  dimensions.
 * Tensor (in Machine Learning / Deep Learning) - is a name used to describe multidimensional arrays.
 * Shape - description of dimensions for a multidimensional array organized as a tuple.
 Each dimension of a multi-dimensional array is called a "dimension" or "axe".